Train Smarter: Have a Plan by Mick Wall

 |Pyramid||1,2,3,4,3,2,1 mins (with 1 min recov)||Vo2 [Interval]|

 |Short Reps||12 x 1 min (1 min Recovery)||Fast [Repetition]|

 |Meersbrook Hills||6 long Hills + Optional Spike (Jog Recovery)||Vo2 [Interval]|

-The advice that applies to Millhouses Tuesday and Hillsborough Thursday also applies to the track sessions at Woodbourn Road and Chaucer.
-Their schedules will likely comprise of a mixture of longer Vo2 intervals or shorter Repetition sessions.
+The advice that applies to Millhouses Tuesday and Hillsborough Thursday also applies to the track sessions at Woodbourn Road.
+Their schedules will likely comprise a mixture of longer Vo2 intervals or shorter Repetition sessions.

-So if you attend track, be careful that Millhouses, Hillsborough or your own Quality sessions that week aren’t targeting the same energy system.
+So if you attend track, be careful that Millhouses, Hillsborough or your own quality sessions that week isn’t targeting the same energy system.